 In some cases, you are not concerned about extracting or interpreting fitted parameters.
 Instead, you might simply want to draw a smooth curve through your data.
 Fitting of this type is called nonparametric fitting.
 The Curve Fitting Toolbox™ software supports these nonparametric fitting methods:

-Interpolation Methods — Estimate values that lie between known data points.
+Interpolation with Curve Fitting Toolbox — Estimate values that lie between known data points.

 Smoothing Splines — Create a smooth curve through the data.
 You adjust the level of smoothness by varying a parameter that changes the curve from a least-squares straight-line approximation to a cubic spline interpolant.